reasonableprototype/reasonableprototype.github.io/_posts/2017-02-23-churn-analysis.md

 Minimal functional requirements included:
 * Works with the data that contains start and leave dates for each employee
-* User can toggle between three curves, i.e. Surival, Turnover (Cummulative) and Turnover (Period).
+* User can toggle between three curves, i.e. Survival, Turnover (Cumulative) and Turnover (Period).
 The survival function is calculated in the background
 * If the data has addition dimension such as gender, it draws curve for each group

 Control Panel mock-ups:<br>